Should The FBI Have Arrested 'The Hacker Who Hacked No One'?

 Stop embarrassing yourself and read the comment I replied to.
 RAT is not a bomb.

 What are they charging him with?
-(Score:2)
+(Score:1)

 simple answer (Score:4, Interesting)